kitshinghk-crypto/kafka-event-counter/README.md

 ```
 ## Event real-time counter consumer
 [Event real-time counter consumer](event-realtime-counter-consumer) consumes the event messages in the Kafka queue and
 update the atomic integer counter in Redis.
-The atomic counter use the url and the event type as the key, so that for
-each event type of a url is counted separately.
+The module belongs to the Kafka consumer group, "group_realtimecounter".
+The atomic counter uses the url and the event type as the key, so that for each event type of a url is counted separately.

 ## Real-time Event Tracker Endpoint
 [Real-time Event Tracker Endpoint](event-realtime-tracker) provides REST API endpoint for tracking the real-time counter
 for the event occured for each url.
+The counter is retrived from Redis cacahe.
 The following shows an example of the API call and its corresponding response.
 ```
 bash% curl -v --request POST \
   --url http://localhost/event_track/ \